-- Indicator 3 is a results indicator that measures the participation and performance of children with IEPs on statewide assessments: - A. Participation rate for children with IEPs - B. Proficiency rate for children with IEPs against grade level academic achievement standards - C. Proficiency rate for children with IEPs against alternative academic achievement standards - D. Gap in proficiency rates for children with IEPs and all students against grade level academic achievement standards - Data is available on April 5 of the next school year (EDFacts final submission date).
-On the 2023 Report card, for Indicator 3 we will use the April 2023 EDFacts submissions.
+- Indicator 3 is a results indicator that measures the participation and performance of children with IEPs on statewide assessments: - A. Participation rate for children with IEPs - B. Proficiency rate for children with IEPs against grade level academic achievement standards - C. Proficiency rate for children with IEPs against alternative academic achievement standards - D. Gap in proficiency rates for children with IEPs and all students against grade level academic achievement standards - Data is available in January of the next school year (EDFacts final submission date).
+On the 2024 Report Card, for Indicator 3 we will use the April 2024 EDFacts submissions.